danielawde9/fullstack-bootcamp/Foundations/Exam1/readme.md

     Write the Git command to check the status of your repository.
 `git status`

-37. In your own words, define what "boilerplate code" means boilerplate is a code that is rendered in the browser where we can call it more than one time and use it.
+37. In your own words, define what "boilerplate code" means <br>
+boilerplate is a code that is rendered in the browser where we can call it more than one time and use it.
 This code can be modified a litlle when called.